davidkna/LoLUpdater/README.md

 ## If you haven't installed LoL at default location...
 If you haven't installed LoL at `/Applications/League of Legends.app`, place it in the Applicaiton root to run.
 Google if you don't know how to get there.
 Backups are stored there as well.
 ## What does it do?
-LoLUpdater will update the internal depencies Nvidia Cg, Adobe Air and Bugsplat (bug reporter).
+LoLUpdater will update the internal depencies Nvidia Cg, Adobe Air, Bugsplat (bug reporter), libc++ and libc++abi.
 This will improve performance for you and in case you want to revert the changes the script creates backups of the old files.
 ## Other recommendations
 Download a Windows font pack.
 Your eyes will thank you.
 ## License